-Dr. Colleen White is Assistant Professor of Flute at Kansas State University and Flutist with the Chamber Orchestra of the Smoky Valley.
+Dr. Colleen White is Assistant Professor of Flute at Kansas State University, Flutist with the Chamber Orchestra of the Smoky Valley, and Executive Director of Scheherazade Music Festival.
 Before her appointment at K-State, she held faculty positions in flute, chamber music, and entrepreneurship at Colorado State University, the Metropolitan State University of Denver, and the University of Colorado Boulder.
 Dr. White performs in a wide variety of solo, orchestral, and chamber music settings across North America, including performances with the Colorado Symphony Orchestra, as a soloist with the Milwaukee Symphony Orchestra, and at Carnegie Hall.

 An energetic teacher, Dr. White has presented workshops, performances, and masterclasses at UT-Arlington, UMass-Amherst, UW-Madison, Texas A&M-Commerce, CU Boulder, Southwestern Oklahoma State University, Texas Christian University, Wichita State, Charleston Southern University, and Tennessee Tech.
 University.
 She has adjudicated for the NFA Young Artist Competition, the Myrna Brown Artist Competition, and the international Music & Stars Awards.
 She has performed and presented at the National Flute Association Convention, flute fairs across the U.S., and abroad.